code-saturne/code_saturne/docs/doxygen/developer_guide/further_reading.md

 s = h();        // takes no argument
   ```

-- A function returning a value is equivalent to a Fortran _function_, and a
-  function returning void to a Fortran _subroutine_.
 - In C, functions <span style="color:red">pass arguments by value</span>.
   - Item array contents, or values referenced by pointers may be modified normally
   - Non-pointer (or array) arguments are copied, so the original is
     unchanged in the calling code
-- In Fortran, functions and subroutines
-  <span style="color:red">pass arguments by reference</span>.
-  - Unless otherwise specified
-    (using for example `integer, value :: n`)
-  - Values modified in the function are still after its return.

 Example of call by value semantics:
 ```{.c}